When Insurance Companies Act in Bad Faith

 - Punitive damages in cases where the bad faith act was especially egregious

-In Pennsylvania, there is no requirement of malicious intent.
-Unfortunately, bad faith insurance is not clearly defined under Pennsylvania law however, the Supreme Court has established a two-pronged test to determine an act of bad faith: It must be proven through clear and convincing evidence that the insurer did not have a reasonable basis for denying benefits and that the insurer knew or disregarded its lack of reasonable basis in denying the claim.
+In Pennsylvania, there is no requirement of malicious intent to prove an act of bad faith has taken place.
+“Malicious intent” refers to a situation in which a person or company acted with intent to do harm.
+This means that, in Pennsylvania, it is not necessary to prove that the insurance company intended to cause the insured harm in denying their claim.
+One need only prove that the claim was unreasonably denied or delayed.
+There is a two-pronged test to determine an act of bad faith: It must be proven through clear and convincing evidence that the insurer did not have a reasonable basis for denying benefits, and that the insurer knew or disregarded its lack of reasonable basis in denying the claim.

 If you believe that your insurance company acted in bad faith, Munley Law can help.
 Whether you face a coverage denial, deceptive practices, failure to investigate, or other bad faith acts, you need a bad faith claims attorney to fight for you.
 At Munley Law, our experienced attorneys know how to win insurance company lawsuits.
 Call today for a free consultation.
 We don’t receive a penny unless you win your case.

 Frequently Asked Questions About Bad Faith Insurance Claims

 We understand that you may have many questions about your current situation.
 Following is a list of the most frequently asked questions regarding bad faith insurance claims.
 Contact us toll-free at (570) 338-4494 for a free consultation.

 Q: What can I do to protect myself from bad faith claims?